MLD3/AMAISE/README.md

 ____________________________________________________________________________________________
 ## System Requirements

+To download this Github Repository, you need to install and initialize Git LFS (Git Large File Storage).

 AMAISE requires a computational environment with a Linux-based machine/Ubuntu that has a GPU and enough RAM to support downloading the necessary packages and GPU driver and to support the in-memory operations.

 AMAISE also requires pip and Python 3.6 or above.
 Required packages and versions are listed in "requirements.txt".
 If your environment is already set up to run code on a GPU, you can install the packages in requirements.txt using: